-The RPB acknowledges the sovereign status of all federally-recognized tribal governments within the West Coast Region and how rights to land, water, and natural resources are determined varies among tribes and across states.
-The federal government has a unique legal relationship with federally-recognized tribes as provided by the U.S. Constitution, as well as through existing treaties, executive orders, federal court decisions, and federal policy and statutes.
+The RPB acknowledges the sovereign status of all federally recognized tribal governments within the West Coast Region and is aware that determination of rights to land, water, cultural and natural resources varies among tribes and across states.
+The federal government has a unique legal relationship with federally-recognized tribes as provided by the U.S. Constitution, as well as through existing treaties, executive orders, federal court decisions, and federal policy and federal statutes.
+The federal government has enacted numerous statutes and promulgated numerous regulations that establish and define a trust relationship with tribal governments.
+Based on that trust relationship, the federal government has committed to maintaining government-to-government relationships with tribal governments.

-Tribal governments, some of which hold treaty rights to ownership and use of marine resources, are co-managers and trustees of marine resources and an integral part of resource management and marine planning.
-Each federally-recognized tribe may voluntarily have its own membership seat on the RPB to represent its respective tribal interests, mandates, and goals in effective marine planning processes and outcomes.
-The tribal representatives and their alternates may be elected officials, duly-appointed tribal officials, designated staff or other representatives authorized to act on the tribe's behalf on RPB matters.
+Tribal governments, some of which hold treaty rights to ownership and use of coastal and marine resources, are co-managers and stewards of marine resources and an integral part of resource management and marine planning.
+Each federally recognized tribe may voluntarily have its own membership seat on the RPB to represent its respective sovereign interests, mandates, and goals in effective marine planning processes and outcomes.
+The tribal representatives and their alternates may be elected officials, duly appointed tribal officials or designated employees or contractor authorized to act on the tribe's behalf on RPB matters.

-The National Ocean Policy explicitly recognizes the importance of enhanced coordination with federally-recognized tribal governments, specifically as it pertains to preservation of the Nation's heritage, including historical and cultural values.
-As partners in the regional marine planning process, tribes will have every opportunity to share their expertise in marine natural resource management, harvest practices, and law and policy, along with unique traditional knowledge as relevant to regional and sub-regional marine planning.
-Tribal representatives may also provide data, resources and other tools applicable to regional or sub-regional marine planning.
+The National Ocean Policy explicitly recognizes the importance of enhanced coordination with federally-recognized tribal governments, specifically as it pertains to protection of the tribes' inherent sovereign powers and rights, and supports the preservation of the Nation's heritage, including historical and cultural values.
+As partners in the regional marine planning process, tribes will share their expertise in marine natural resource management, harvest practices, and law and policy, along with unique principles of traditional knowledge as relevant to regional and sub-regional marine planning.
+Tribal representatives may also provide data, resources and other tools applicable to regional or sub-regional marine planning and help harmonize effective marine planning products.
 However, tribal representatives are not required to share culturally sensitive or confidential information.

-Through this partnership, tribal representatives can help all participants better understand treaty rights and tribal authorities, traditional knowledge of marine ecosystems, and tribal scientific efforts.
-The participation of any tribal government in the RPB in no way supplants the obligation of the federal government to additionally or separately conduct government-to-government consultation with potentially or directly affected federally-recognized tribes; nor does participation infringe upon their positions as natural stewards of the resources.
+Through this partnership, tribal representatives can help all participants better understand treaty rights and tribal authorities, traditional knowledge of and care for marine ecosystems, and tribal scientific efforts.
+The participation of any tribal government in the RPB in no way supplants the obligation of the federal government to additionally or separately conduct government-to-government consultation with potentially or directly affected federally-recognized tribes.
+The participation of any tribal government in the RPB in no way diminishes, alters, or affects the rights or interests of those tribal governments.